linrongbin16/lin.vim/README.md

 Solve below issues:

-- Time-costing study and configure vim scripts - All behaviors are configured like a modern editor(just like [vscode](https://code.visualstudio.com/)).
+- Time-costing study and configure vim scripts - All behaviors configured follow vim community's best practice or most popular modern editors(just like [vscode](https://code.visualstudio.com/)).
 - Lack of programming language support or IDE-like features - [coc.nvim](https://github.com/neoclide/coc.nvim) and a set of plugins are installed, with a bunch of language servers embeded.
 - Don't know how to install/choose/configure plugins: All plugins are selected carefully and well cooperated with each other.
 Provide best performance and user experience, cover most modern editor features(again, just like vscode).
 - Time-costing repeat installation on different machines and OS - All done by one-line command (not on Windows for now), all behaviors are the same(the only difference is use cmd-key on macOS instead of alt-key on Windows/Linux).